 Base salaries are set at a level that is commensurate with the executive's duties and authorities, contributions, prior experience and sustained performance.
 Base salaries are reviewed annually, typically in connection with Aurora's annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
-For the year ended December 31, 2021, the annual base salary of Mr. Urmson was \$330,000 and of Messrs.
-Mouat and Tame was \$360,000.
+In March 2022, the base salary of Mr. Urmson was increased from \$330,000 to \$400,000 and the base salary of Mr. Tame was increased from